 Hence, the challenge for Kering as well as other brands today is the need to achieve these new forms of strategic and sustainable communications which allow multiple objectives to be achieved and a balance between the three crucial goals of brands: business, socio-cultural environment and brand-building.

-In addition to slowdown in luxury demand, another very common and expensive problem to tackle in China is the problem of counterfeiting (fakes).
+In addition, another very common and expensive problem to tackle in China is the problem of counterfeiting (fakes).
 Not only Kering, but also other groups like LVMH, are increasingly facing the “fakes” issue.
 Another new and emerging threat is the concept of the grey market, which is poses dangers of brands cannibalizing themselves.
 The new phenomena, wherein consumers are buying branded luxury products in Europe or North America, and then selling them in China at low costs, is causing luxury brands to compete with their own low-priced offerings.

 Kering also needs to address the increasing threat of LVMH in China, who have taken the slowdown in demand as a strategic opportunity to experiment with alternative strategies to drive brand equity and generate demand.
 LVMH has recognised the Chinese cultural shift away from “ostentatious” logos and has de-emphasized the marketing of its classic “LV” logo printed leather goods.
 The focus has now shifted to marketing the low-key products in the portfolio.
 Another strategy that LVMH has adopted is to position its flagship Louis Vuitton brand with a “vintage” positioning with the message driven by local celebrity endorsement.
 Generally, LVMH has been gradually increasing the number of Chinese local celebrities as brand ambassadors, including top Chinese celebrity Fan Bingbing.